jagadish88t/Databricks-Project/README.md

 Databricks CLI Setup on Local machine:

--   Download Databricks cli and install if not able to install cli and use .exe by setting it as environmental variable.
+-   Download Databricks cli and install if not able to install cli and use .exe by setting it as system environmental variable on windows.
 -   Download databricks cli from - https://docs.databricks.com/en/dev-tools/cli/install.html#:~:text=databricks_cli_X.Y.Z_windows_amd64.zip
 -   Extract zip file and copy all files to C:\WorkSpace\databricks_cli
 -   Set Environment variable variable_name = databricks, value = C:\WorkSpace\databricks_cli